-The wet wood which is on the ground has probably started to rot, and as the wood is starting to break down and decompose it will allow the water to be absorbed deeper in the wood.
-If you try to use a rotten and wet wood for a fire you will notice that even after a couple of hours of the fire burning this wood will still not catch on fire, and it will slowly turn into charcoal.
+The wet wood which is on the ground has probably started to rot, and as the wood is starting to break down and decompose it will allow the water to be absorbed deeper into the wood.
+If you try to use rotten and wet wood for a fire you will notice that even after a couple of hours of the fire burning this wood will still not catch on fire, and it will slowly turn into charcoal.
 My recommendation is to get wood that isn’t in direct contact with the ground, as these will be a lot less wet than the wood which is the ground.

 If you have some wood that was not in contact with the ground you will notice that it will still be somewhat wet.
 The good news is that the inside of the wood will be fairly dry, and you will just have to expose the dry area of the wood.
 Get a good knife or a small hatchet and start shaving the wood and remove its outer layers.

-Do not throw away the shavings as you will see them later, and make sure that you place them somewhere that it is dry.
+Do not throw away the shavings as you will use them later, and make sure that you place them somewhere that it is dry.
 Once you got to the dry part of the wood, continue shaving as these dry shavings will be your fire starter.
-As for how much wood you should shave depends on for what you will want to use the fire for, for cooking, you could be well off by shaving a couple of wet wood, but for building a fire which you will use for the heat, then you will probably need a lot more.
+As for how much wood you should shave depends on what you will want to use the fire for, for cooking, you could be well off by shaving a couple of wet wood, but for building a fire which you will use for the heat, then you will probably need a lot more.

 Just keep in mind that you will have to shave 2-3 pieces of wood almost entirely to have dry wood shavings, the remaining wood you should still shave but only to remove the wet parts of it.